IMF sees Greece missing debt targets by 2017

-ATHENS, Oct 9 (Reuters) - Greece will miss the five-year debt reduction target that underpins the country’s 130 billion euro bailout, according to forecasts released by on of its main lenders on Tuesday.
+ATHENS (Reuters) - Greece will miss the five-year debt reduction target that underpins the country’s 130 billion euro bailout, according to forecasts released by one of its main lenders on Tuesday.

 In its fiscal monitor report, the International Monetary Fund said the debt would fall to 152.8 percent of gross domestic product (GDP) by 2017, compared with a target of 137.3 percent.